WinsVideo/winsvideo-1.0/README.md

 And so on.

+## More Info

+This project uses ffmpeg to covert files to mp4.
+Right now, we are experiencing problems about using it on Linux system (tested with Debian 10).

 ## About this project

 I do no guarantee that this project will be safe from XSS vulnerabilities, I made this so people could help find those vulnerabilites and help patch the loophole in the backend system.